 POBLE ESPANYOL

-They built Poble Espanyol for the 1929 World Fair and it is made to look like a tradition Spanish village, designed by none other than Josep Puig i Cadafalch of Casa de les Punxes fame and Casa Amatller.
-After the world fair, the plan was to demolish the village, but local residents saved it.
-Over time, it was preserved and is used for events and festivals to this day.
+The 1929 World Fair organizers built Poble Espanyol, and Josep Puig i Cadafalch, famous for Casa de les Punxes and Casa Amatller, designed it to resemble a traditional Spanish village.
+After the World’s Fair, the plan was to demolish the village, but residents saved it.
+People have preserved it over time, and residents use it for events and festivals to this day.
 Admission is €14.

 LA RAMBLA